 The school based Literacy Leadership Team (LLT) identifies school based resources (both materials and personnel) to determine the continuum of literacy supports available to students at our school.
-The LLT meets once each nine weeks on Wednesday after school for one hour.
-The LLT Co-chairs, Dr. Archer Israel and Shelia Butchart, provide an agenda and facilitate all meetings.
-LLT member responsibilities include: attend all meetings to review data, share literacy strategies presented during Professional Learning Community meetings, assist with development of classroom implementation strategies, and supervise and support school-wide writing initiatives and the implementation of the Florida Standards.
+The LLT meets quarterly to review data, share literacy strategies, assist with development of classroom implementation strategies, and supervise and support school-wide writing initiatives and the implementation of the Florida Standards.

 The School-wide Literacy initiative's main focus is to support reading and writing in every classroom.
-This year's focus will be to support teachers in implementing strategies to increase collective efficacy and standards equity in literacy and language development for all students, across disciplines.
-The Instructional Coach is responsible for providing professional development in respective core areas: social studies, math, science, and language arts.
+This year's focus will be to support PLCs and collaborative teams with research-based literacy strategies that help all students achieve, including AVID process note-taking and technology tools that reinforce literacy skills.
 Literacy team members will be responsible for introducing strategies to their departments during Professional Learning Community meetings as well.